WGER: Sale and move to 106.3

 WGER was the first station in the Tri-Cities market to play continuous Christmas music for the holiday season.
 In 2006, however, the station announced that it would not change to all-Christmas that year because of research that showed its listeners didn't want it, which left the door open for 96.1 WHNN to change to Christmas music, with which it was very successful.
 In 2007, both WGER and WHNN went all-Christmas shortly after Halloween.

 WGER rebranded from "Magic 106.3" to "Mix 106.3" in February 2009.
 In the years since, the station evolved its format from Hot AC to Adult CHR, with all 1980s music dropped from rotation, many 1990s songs eliminated as well, and a strong current/recurrent orientation, along with a small amount of hip-hop music added in.

 On September 20, 2022, at noon, after playing "Unstoppable" by Sia, WGER flipped to a classic alternative rock format focused on 1990s and 2000s hits, branded as "106.3 The Core".
 The first song on The Core was "Plush" by Stone Temple Pilots.
 With the change, the station adds the WRIF Detroit-based Dave & Chuck The Freak for mornings, becoming the first non-Beasley Broadcasting-owned affiliate for the show; Mack joins as midday host after previously hosting that shift at WIOG, and ‘Clay Bird’ Pierce remains as programming director and afternoon host.
+It calls itself "The rock alternative" in reference to the market's mainstream rock station WKQZ and classic rock station WILZ.

+On August 27, 2025, the station was reported to have tweaked towards a wider variety of alternative music from the 1980s through the 2010s, with a few current songs, and greatly reducing the play of harder titles.
+This was likely in response to declining ratings in recent surveys.